natelandau/valentina/CONTRIBUTING.md

 > [!IMPORTANT] \
 > To run tests, you must have a MongoDB instance available on port `localhost:27017`.
 The development environment will start one for you using docker if you don't have one running.

+### Convenience Commands

+Once the development environment is running, the following slash commands are available in your test Discord Server:

+-   `/developer guild create_dummy_data` - Populate the database and Discord server with dummy data for testing.
+-   `/developer guild create_test_characters` - Create test characters in the database.
+-   `/admin rebuild_campaign_channels` - Rebuild the campaign channels in the Discord server.
+-   `/admin delete_campaign_channels` - Delete the campaign channels in the Discord server.

 ## Development Guidelines